-Around this time of year people are gearing up for their resolutions of 2016.
+Just before the beginning of a new year people are gearing up with their resolutions..
 Many gravitate towards health, happiness and success.
 Maybe they decide they want to get back in the gym, start eating healthy and do big things in their career.
 Like the gym in order for your dj career to get the proper work out, there are some things you’ll want to consider before hitting the ground running.
 We’ve got some tips on how to help you in the new year.

 1. set goals